 Its power and complex flavor profile make it a favorite for red wine lovers.
 Perfect with braised meats, aged cheeses, and chocolate desserts, Amarone showcases the boldness and richness of Italian winemaking.

-Discover the Italian food & wine pairing guide6.
+Discover our best Italian food & wine pairings to impress your guests6.
 Barbaresco: The Elegant Brother of Barolo

 Barbaresco, also produced from the Nebbiolo grape in Piedmont, is often considered the refined sibling of Barolo.
 With a lighter body and softer tannins, it reveals delicate aromas of cherry, rose, and spice.
 More approachable when young, it combines elegance and complexity, appealing to wine lovers seeking a refined yet less intense experience.